marcushogas/Distance-Ladder-Fifth-Force/README.md

 ## Overview

 This work investigates whether screened fifth forces—possible deviations from General Relativity active in low-density environments—could influence the calibration of the local distance ladder.
-Using environmental proxy fields for the external gravitational potential ($\Phi$), acceleration ($a$), and curvature ($K$), we recalibrate the Cepheid–TRGB distance ladder within a hierarchical Bayesian framework and quantify the resulting impact on the inferred Hubble constant.
+Using environmental proxy fields for the external gravitational potential ($\Phi$), acceleration ($a$), and curvature ($K$), we recalibrate the local distance ladder within a hierarchical Bayesian framework and quantify the resulting impact on the inferred Hubble constant.

 ---

 ## Contents

-- **[data/](/data/)** — Machine-readable tables of proxy-field values for Cepheid and TRGB host galaxies across five cutoff radii $R_{\max} = \{0.4, 1.4, 5.1, 18.1, 50\} \mathrm{Mpc}$, together with the SH0ES distance-ladder data (fourth release) and four TRGB distance calibrations compiled for reproducibility.
+- **[data/](/data/)** — Machine-readable tables of proxy-field values for Cepheid and TRGB host galaxies across five cutoff radii $R_{\max} = \{0.4, 1.4, 5.1, 18.1, 50\} \mathrm{Mpc}$, together with the SH0ES distance-ladder data (fourth release) and four TRGB distance calibrations.
 - **[figures/](/figures/)** — Posterior distributions of the fifth-force parameters for all datasets and model configurations
 - **[results/](/results/)** — Summary statistics and diagnostics produced in the analysis
 ---